munkycool/Cedar-Rapids-Ops-201/README.md

 # Welcome to the notes

-## Hello and welcome to some finely crafted notes about  what I've been reading for this class, hosted here on one of the ugliest websites ever.
+## Hello and welcome to some finely crafted notes about  what I've been reading for this class, hosted here on one of the ugliest websites ever that's lookin' like it was pulled straight from 2077... minus a few hundred years.

 # How to toubleshoot troubleshooting